 2. Wole Soyinka

 Wole Soyinka is also one of the great heroes in the list of top and best African authors who have won great awards and honours in the world of literature.
 He was born in 1934 in Nigeria and he became the first African author to be awarded the Nobel Prize award in literature.
-Late 1950’s, he wrote his very first important play titled ‘A Dance of the Forests’ that satirizes a fledgling nation by highlighting that the present days is no longer a golden age than was in the past.
-In some cases, his writing focuses on the modern West Africa in a style of satire, but his belief and serious intent in the evils fundamentals in the practice of power are common in his present work.
+In the late 1950’s, he wrote his very first important play titled ‘A Dance of the Forests’ that satirizes a fledgling nation by highlighting that the present days were no longer as golden as past.
+Common in his recent works, is the focus on satirizing the the evils fundamental in the practice of power in modern West Africa.

 3. Amos Tutuola